-In general, API keys serve two main functions in an API request:
+In general, API keys serve two primary functions in an API request:

-Project authentication: The API key identifies the application making the request to the API receiving the request.
+- Project authentication: The API key identifies the application requesting the API receiving the request.
 Each project has a unique key to distinguish it from other projects.

-This monitoring ability is especially important when protecting the API from harmful traffic.
-Hackers frequently target APIs through a variety of methods, such as faking credentials to inject harmful code or overwhelming the API server with requests.
+This monitoring ability is critical when protecting the API from harmful traffic.
+Hackers frequently target APIs through various methods, such as faking credentials to inject harmful code or overwhelming the API server with requests.
 With keys, an API can eliminate anonymous bot traffic or block requests from a particular user if needed.

-It’s important to note that API keys identify requests from projects and applications, not from individual users.
+It’s important to note that API keys identify project and application requests, not individual users.
 An API key tells the API which project the request came from, but it cannot identify specific users with access to the project.
 This is a significant security limitation that we’ll discuss later on.

 How to Use an API Key